Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Challenges and Future Prospects

 \section{Challenges and Future Prospects}

 \textbf{Generic vs specialized benchmarks.} We observe that more than 75\% of CTS works either utilize or alter the generic news summarization datasets to evaluate the controllable summarization.
-As shown in Table~\ref{tab:control_attributes}, out of the 10 categories, we could find one or more CA-specific datasets for only seven categories.
+As shown in Table~\ref{tab:control_attributes}, out of the 10 categories, we could find CA-specific datasets for only seven categories.
 We envisage that conducting evaluations with specialized datasets that align closely with real-world application scenarios or user requirements will help better in assessing the practical utility, robustness, and performance of CTS.
-It is worth noting from our survey of CTS systems that evaluations are often confined to specific domains, like news, possibly due to the abundance of available datasets in that domain.
+It is evident from our survey of CTS systems that evaluations are often confined to specific domains, like news, possibly due to the abundance of available datasets in that domain.
 However, this narrow focus limits the evaluation of the CTS model's robustness.
-Creating benchmark datasets that span multiple domains relevant to CA will undoubtedly enhance the progress of CTS research.

-\textbf{Standardization of metrics.} The CTS task aims to generate attribute-specific summaries and requires aspect-specific evaluation methods.
-The current literature is limited to utilizing the popular N-gram-based or embedding-based metrics as listed in Table~\ref{tab:automatic_evaluation_metrics}.
-Future work toward developing aspect-specific evaluation metrics is a promising direction.

-\textbf{Explainability.} For effectively controlling user or application-specific attributes, it is imperative to leverage the understanding of the decision-making process within CTS systems.
+\textbf{Standardization of metrics.} The goal of the CTS task is to produce CA-specific summaries, warranting a metric tailored to capture the nuances of this particular attribute.
+We observe that comparing models for a specific CA-based CTS task is challenging due to the use of varying metrics, leading each study to redo evaluations for a fair comparison with prior work.
+Standardizing CA-specific evaluation metrics could offer a valuable solution.\\ \textbf{Explainability.} For effectively controlling user or application-specific attributes, it is imperative to leverage the understanding of the decision-making process within CTS systems.
 Also, this comprehension is essential for users or stakeholders, enabling them to discern how the system generates summaries from source text.
-This holds particular significance in applications where human decision-making or interpretation plays a pivotal role, such as in legal, medical, or financial domains.The existing CTS efforts lack proper emphasis on the explainability aspects, which can be readily addressed through the incorporation of suitable explanation methodologies, such as attention flow \cite{abnar-zuidema-2020-quantifying}, Integrated gradients \cite{sundararajan2017axiomatic} , and Shapley \cite{lundberg2017unified}, etc.
+This holds particular significance in applications where human decision-making or interpretation plays a pivotal role, such as in legal, medical, or financial domains.
+The existing CTS efforts lack proper emphasis on the explainability aspects, which can be readily addressed through the incorporation of suitable explanation methodologies \cite{abnar-zuidema-2020-quantifying, sundararajan2017axiomatic, lundberg2017unified}.